 Everybody always goes, “Why do you walk with a cane?”
 I’ve been known to say, “Oh, I have a slight case of AIDS.”

-I got my test results April Fool’s Day 1988, one month before my 25th birthday.
+I got my test results on April Fools’ Day, one month before my twenty-fifth birthday.
 Back then, I was a mohawked punk rocker.
 And I was a fighter.
 I had been fighting since I was eight years old.
 When your dad kills your mother, it makes you pissed off.

 I prayed to the great artist up in the sky that if he let those women be healthy and safe, that I would give him ten years of celibacy.
 They all came back negative.
 I kept my promise.
 In those ten years I educated a lot of women.
 I called it “working the bar circuit.”
 I’d go out and meet women who were ready to go home and get busy, and I’d tell them I was HIV-positive.

-I have a hard time walking now, because it’s crippled me.
-I’ll never have any kids, I’ll probably never have a wife.
+I have a hard time walking now, because it has crippled me.
+I’ll never have kids, I’ll probably never have a wife.
 But I love women.
-Everybody thinks Ralph likes big boobs.
-Ralph likes all kinds.
+Everybody thinks Ralph likes big boobs, but Ralph likes all kinds.
 Whatever clicks.
 They come and they go, though.
-So maybe one day one will come and stay.
+Maybe one will come and stay.
 If I get that lucky.